How could the Autumn Budget 2025 impact businesses?

 Other speculated taxes and levies

-This change is a significant consideration for founders with international investors.
+Non-dom tax statusThe government continues to push ahead with its abolition of the non-dom tax status.
+While initial fears of a massive "non-dom exodus" haven't materialised to the extent predicted, with early data suggesting departures are in line with official forecasts20 this remains a consideration for businesses with international investors.
 If many international investors were to leave the UK, businesses could see their pool of accessible capital shrink.
 With these investors now residing overseas, relationships become tougher to form and due diligence harder to conduct.

 For these reasons, it's vital to stay on top of the latest developments and consider ways to streamline the process of receiving investment from overseas.
 With a Wise Business multi-currency account, you can receive funds in 18+ currencies at competitve rates, opening the door to international investors and saving you money.